Jokinen/component-blueprints-cli/README.md

 # Create from Blueprint [![CircleCI](https://circleci.com/gh/Jokinen/create-from-blueprint.svg?style=shield)](https://circleci.com/gh/Jokinen/create-from-blueprint)

+**BETA version disclaimer**: This package is still very volatile, use with caution.

 Gives ability to copy a file structure into a certain path renaming the file paths and the files' content.

 Can be used with React to provide `component` and `container` blueprints, in which case creating a new component is done with a single command instead of manually creating and filling all the files.
 This has the added benefit of providing teams the ability to offer and enforce common patterns for developers.